slevithan/awesome-regex/README.md

 <details>
   <summary>⚠️ <b>Word of warning</b></summary>
 The quality of random regexes online tends to be low.
-It’s risky to use regexes that you don’t fully understand, as they might have false positives/negatives, run into performance problems with certain target strings only, or assume a different regex flavor.
+It's risky to use regexes that you don't fully understand, as they might have false positives/negatives, run into performance problems with certain target strings only, or assume a different regex flavor.
 </details>

 ## JavaScript regex libraries